 Use and Storage - Our ethical recycled plastic mats are sturdy and durable but like any floor covering, they can be damaged through rough daily use.
 To prevent permanent dents, we suggest that no heavy items are to be left on top of the mats, especially when in storage ie in cupboards or the boot of your car.

 If using your mat underneath a table setting, ensure that the feet of the chairs and table are larger than the circumference of a 5 cent piece.
 This will help to distribute the weight and stop the feet from getting caught in the weave.
+Also be aware that if your mat is placed on soft or wet ground, it is much more prone to damage from chair legs if supporting someone seated.
 And please be mindful of pets who have a fondness for chewing on random things!

 We recommend keeping your recycled plastic mat folded along it's original fold lines when storing.
 Please refer to our "How To Fold" Blog Post and note the instructions carefully.

 If using your recycled plastic mat on a wood or tile floor, we suggest using a non-skid floor protector under the mat to keep it in place.

 Extensive daily use over a period of time may cause the seams to begin to pull apart.
 It is possible to restitch these back together using fishing line and a large needle.